tcaniagboso/Planner-System/NUPlannerSystem README.txt

 TUTORIAL:
 Command Line Arguments: Enter "Anytime" anytime scheduling, "Work-hours" for scheduling work hours, and "Lenient" for lenient scheduling.
 The default scheduling strategy is set to anytime scheduling.
+Enter "Home" as a second command line argument or no additional argument to launch the home planner system and enter "Provider" to launch the provider's planner system.

 Entering Event Details:
 Event name: Enter the name of the event as a non-empty and non-blank string.